section-engineering-education/engineering-education/content/articles/why-backup-wont-work-for-stateful-containers/index.md

 ### Possible backup solution
 The better solution cannot rely on the container for purposes of backup and replication.
 Also, it cannot rely on one storage solution.
 Instead, it can be installed on the Kubernetes cluster as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) and offer data protection with an [RPO](https://www.ibm.com/services/business-continuity/rpo) from 5 or 10 seconds.

 These DaemonSets integrate into the persistent storage to gain access to persistent data independent of any container.
-By unifying all cluster nodes and the cluster API, [Zerto](https://www.zerto.com/solutions/workloads-and-applications/zerto-for-kubernetes/) for Kubernetes can work most efficiently.
+By unifying all cluster nodes and the cluster API, [Zerto](https://www.zerto.com/solutions/workloads-and-applications/zerto-for-kubernetes/) for Kubernetes works most efficiently.
 It journals the persistent data without container duplication or performance impact.

 It can also be integrated with clusters, making persistent data replication used for disaster recovery easier.
 It is storage agnostic and supports [CSI-compatible](https://kubernetes-csi.github.io/docs/) block storage, thus making it ideal for data migration and mobility solutions.

 The organization should ensure they go for a solution that stores stateful data and captures the Kubernetes state for each application.
 It will ensure that data protection for components like [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and services.
 These components can rebuild the application when performing data recovery on the same or another cluster.

 ### Conclusion
 For many users and developers, backing up a container is foreign to them.
-Most argue containers are stateless, and there is no data stored in them; thus, it does not warrant backup and recovery operations.
+Most argue containers are stateless, and they cannot store data; thus, it does not warrant backup and recovery operations.
 The container infrastructure offers high availability while Kubernetes runs in a cluster.
-Containers are spawned and killed as needed.
-Most users confuse the high availability with the ability to recover from a disaster.
+Containers are started and stopped as needed.
+Most users cannot differentiate between the containers’ high availability with the ability to recover from a disaster.

 However, if anything happens, the entire cluster and container nodes with associated persistent data are destroyed or lost.
-It would mean that Kubernetes, Docker, and associated applications need to back up.
+It would mean that Kubernetes, Docker, and associated applications may need to back up.
 The reasons backup might be needed for disaster recovery, migration purposes, and moving from development/test environment to production in case of upgrades.

 Happy learning!